 I have a cashiers office hold on my account.
 What should I do?

 A cashiers office hold is placed on accounts if there is an outstanding balance and no payment arrangements have been made or if the Financial Terms and Conditions is not completed for the term.
 Please contact the Cashiers Office to make your payment arrangements or visit the Terms and Conditions page.

 How do I learn more about scholarships and financial aid?

 Cedarville’s financial aid website is the best source for information about scholarships, loans, and institutional, federal, and state grants.
 Visit the website or call 1-877-233-2784 for helpful information and resources.
 In addition, you may qualify for local or regional scholarships available through your town, church, county, state, or organizations.
 When it comes to pursuing financial aid, be aggressive!
 Check out every option, particularly associations and organizations that know you or may be interested in you because of your background, qualifications, or anticipated career.
 Many Cedarville students receive privately funded scholarships each year.
 Visit our scholarship search page for other financial aid resources.

 What about student employment?

 Student employment is an important part of paying for college related expenses.
-More than 1,600 students work on campus, typically for 10–12 hours per week, in areas such as the dining hall, office support, grounds crew, custodial services, and other offices across campus.
+More than 1,600 students work on campus, typically for 10–12 hours per week, in areas such as the dining hall, office support, grounds crew, and other areas across campus.
 All students earn Ohio minimum wage or higher, and receive biweekly electronic payment to their designated bank account.

 Student employment (including federal work study) are not listed as financial aid on a student’s invoice or monthly statement.
 Federal work study awards are estimated for financial aid purposes only.
 Actual compensation to the student is based on their hours worked and is paid directly to the student.
 To learn more about student employment and view or apply for current job openings, visit cedarville.edu/studentemployment.